 Cardiovascular disease.
 Green tea consumption may be correlated with a reduced risk of stroke.

 Glycemic control.
-Green tea consumption lowers fasting blood sugar but in clinical studies the beverage’s effect levels was inconsistent.
+Green tea consumption lowers fasting blood sugar but in clinical studies the beverage’s effect levels were inconsistent.

 I still enjoy a good cup of green tea in the evening, it helps me relax and sleep better.
-Please share your experience and if you have any favorite let me know.
+Please share your experience and if you have any favourite let me know.

 I like the Green Tea from Kirkland, a blend of Sencha and Matcha.
 You can buy it in a big box of 100.